 This section explains the KPIs and metrics SaaS companies should use to attribute marketing and user actions to revenue, profit and growth.

 You can measure profit in many different ways but two of the most common metrics are gross profit and gross margin (or gross profit margin).
-As explained in this MasterClass article, both measure a company’s income after the expenses of producing and selling products/services are taken from total revenue – ie: profit.
+Both measure a company’s income after the expenses of producing and selling products/services are taken from total revenue – ie: profit.

 The key difference between these two metrics is that gross profit provides a specific financial figure (eg: gross profit for Q2 2022 could be $1,384,000) while gross margin is a ratio.